-Since Christmas Day 2019, after nine years in the wilderness, we are now back home, in our especially designed Chapel in Aldersgate, at 309 Durham Street North, Christchurch Central City 8013.
+Since Christmas Day 2019, after nine years in the wilderness, we are now back home, in our especially designed Chapel at Aldersgate, at 309 Durham Street North, Christchurch Central City 8013.

 Some car parking is available behind Aldersgate (off Chester Street West), and plenty of bike parking (including under cover) is available on site.
 We are not far from Bus routes 17, 28, 29, 95, and the B-Line.

 We are a small community of people, who each have our own story.
 And we’d love you to join with us and help us grow.
 Collectively we share these stories, care for and support each other to be faithful followers of Jesus of Nazareth in today’s complex world.
 On an average Sunday the Gathering ranges from 30 to 50.
 On special occasions there may be more.
 Some of us come in t-shirts, some in suits.
 Come as you are – you’ll fit in, no matter.
 Our church is open to all.

 All are welcome, and we mean really, radically welcome – regardless of age, gender, sexuality, disabilities, ethnicity, background, different beliefs (or none at all).
 We don’t just accept differences; God is continually showing us the value of letting that diversity lead us into new experiences and understandings.
 Our Sunday Gatherings are inclusive and welcoming to all.